DavesCodeMusings/CloudPi/docs/configure-static-ip.md

 > You can verify IP address and netmask with the command `ip addr` if you want, but the fact you can log in via SSH makes this redundant.

 ## Next Steps
 Now that the Pi is running with a new IP address and hostname, it time to make this hosname to IP address relationship known to the other devices on our network.
-We can do this by [installing DNS](install-dns.md).
+We can do this with [self-hosted DNS](install-dns.md).

 ___